OneUptime/oneuptime/devops/docs/mongo-ops.md

 ## MongoDB common issues.

-MongoDB has will give you a lot of issues like:
+MongoDB will give you a lot of issues like:

 #### MongoDB Crashloop Backoff